On the speed of convergence of Newton's method for complex polynomials: Uniformly distributed roots

 \subsection{Proof of the main theorem}

+Recall that $p(z)=(z-\alpha_1)\cdots(z-\alpha_d)$ is a complex polynomial of degree $d$ (from $\mathcal{P}_d$ or $\mathcal{P}_d/\Sigma_d$) with a simple root $\alpha$ and $(z_n)_{n\geq 1}$ is a sequence of iterations (under the Newton map $N_p$) that converges to $\alpha$ (see the beginning of Section \ref{sec: result}).
 In this section we will use the two conditions \textbf{AC} and \textbf{DC} to prove Theorem \ref{Thm:Main}.
-While \textbf{DC} guarantees that proximity to a root implies fast convergence (Corollary \ref{cor: bound on K}), \textbf{AC} gives a lower bound on the displacements along an orbit far away from the roots.
-More precisely, the following statement holds true.
+While \textbf{DC} guarantees that proximity to a root implies fast convergence (Lemma \ref{lem: quadratic convergence}), \textbf{AC} gives a lower bound on the displacements along an orbit far away from the roots.
+More precisely, we have the following statement.